bgamari/ghc-wiki-import/commentary/compiler/strictness-analysis.md

 ```

 The first argument is an environment mapping variables onto demand signatures.
 (ToDo: explain more.)
 The second argument is the demand that's being placed on the expression being analyzed, which was determined from the context already.
-The third argument is the expression being analyzed. `dmdAnal` returns a pair of a new expression (possibly with strictness information added to any [Ids](commentary/compiler/name-type) in it), and a `DmdType`.
+The third argument is the expression being analyzed. `dmdAnal` returns a pair of a new expression (possibly with demand information added to any [Ids](commentary/compiler/name-type) in it), and a `DmdType`.

 ## Important datatypes